-- speeds, seasonal speed bumps, etc.) - Add a vehicular-oriented park identification sign near the entrance. - create circulation control. - Replace the baseball diamond bleachers, and add a means of shade through deciduous tree planting. - border. - Install playground equipment for children aged 5-12 years, (consider repurposing Heritage Park play equipment here). - Remove the dead standing tree on site posing a safety concern. - Replace and relocate the municipal storage shed closer to the ball diamond. - Plant trees or naturalized vegetation along Highway 21 to define the noise barrier.
+- Introduce traffic calming measures at the park entrance (i.e. reduce road speeds, seasonal speed bumps, etc.) - Add a vehicular-oriented park identification sign near the entrance. - Define vehicular parking with fresh aggregate to accommodate 30-50 vehicles and introduce bollards to separate the pedestrian space and create circulation control. - Replace the baseball diamond bleachers, and add a means of shade through deciduous tree planting. - Relocate the playground to the park's east side and surface with woodchip (Fibar product) as per best practice standard, including a containment border. - Install playground equipment for children aged 5-12 years, (consider repurposing Heritage Park play equipment here). - Remove the dead standing tree on site posing a safety concern. - Replace and relocate the municipal storage shed closer to the ball diamond. - Plant trees or naturalized vegetation along Highway 21 to define the park's spatial (boundaries) and to act as a physical barrier and highway noise barrier.